-Edward, the man who became known as the "English Justinian" because of the legal system he instituted in England, also had a plan for his next conquest.
-Edward's strategy led to a divided Scotland where both sides wanted his help.
+In fact, Edward - the man who became known as the " English Justinian" because of the effective legal system he'd instituted in England - already had a brilliant plan for his next conquest.
+His strategy led to a divided Scotland where both sides wanted his help.
 He became "Overlord of Scotland" without a fight.

-Edward even took the sacred Stone of Scone (also referred to as the Stone of Destiny), on which Scottish monarchs had been crowned for centuries.
+Edward even took the sacred Stone of Scone (also referred to as the Stone of Destiny) on which Scottish monarchs had been crowned for centuries.
 He brought it to Westminster Abbey in London where he had a special throne made for it.
-He must have thought that "owning" the Stone of Scone gave him the right to own the Scottish crown.
+Perhaps he thought that "owning" the Stone of Scone gave him the right to own the Scottish crown.